dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 9.1.
 Build pipelines are still required :white_check_mark:

-Switching to a GitOps workflow with ArgoCD or FluxCD will not eliminate the need of pipelines.
-With the demonstrated setup you still need some kind of build-pipeline that runs whenever you have a new version of your app.
+Switching to a GitOps workflow with ArgoCD or FluxCD will not eliminate the need for pipelines.
+With the demonstrated setup, you still need some kind of build-pipeline that runs whenever you have a new version of your app.

 <img src="images/drawings_pipeline-types.png" width="800" />

-> Figure X: Image shows 3 different ways of building deployment systems.
+> Figure X: The image shows 3 different ways of building deployment systems.

-Classic build/deploy pipelines with kubernetes consist of 3 steps: _build image_, _push image_, and _apply yaml changes_ to kubernetes.
-ArgoCD introduces a new step where the gitops-synced-repo is updated ( - there is no standardized way of updating this gitops-synced-repo, so it usually ends with custom script that pushes a new version to the repo).
-So with ArgoCD there is still 3 steps included in the pipeline: The last step is just replaced with updating a repo instead of apply yaml changes to the cluster directly.
+Classic build/deploy pipelines with Kubernetes consist of 3 steps: _build image_, _push image_, and _apply YAML changes_ to Kubernetes.
+ArgoCD introduces a new step where the gitops-synced-repo is updated (There is no standardized way of updating this gitops-synced-repo, so it usually ends with a custom script that pushes a new version to the repo).
+So with ArgoCD, there are still 3 steps in the pipeline: The last step is just replaced with updating a repo instead of applying YAML changes to the cluster directly.

-So in that sense we have not optimized much, we still have 3 steps in the deployment pipeline if we use GitOps/ArgoCD, but have now removed the need for direct access to the cluster from the pipelines.
-The pipeline instead needs access to the repo, where it suppose the push the changes.
+So in that sense, we have not optimized much.
+We still have 3 steps in the deployment pipeline if we use GitOps/ArgoCD, but we have now removed the need for direct access to the cluster from the pipelines.
+Instead, the pipeline needs access to the repo, where it is supposed to push the changes.

-As described in the _Declarative vs Imperative_-section we prefer declarative configuration when we have the option.
+As described in the _Declarative vs. Imperative_-section we prefer declarative configuration when we have the option.
 All the steps in the pipelines are so far imperative.
-In order to avoid the need to create this custom imperative code that pushes the new configuration to the gitops-synced-repo, `argocd-image-updater`-project, was created. `argocd-image-updater` is part of the _Argo Project_ and tries to tackle this challenge by moving the image-version-update-logic into a kubernetes operator.
+In order to avoid the need to create this custom imperative code that pushes the new configuration to the gitops-synced-repo, `argocd-image-updater`-project was created. `argocd-image-updater` is part of the _Argo Project_ and tries to tackle this challenge by moving the image-version-update-logic into a Kubernetes operator.
 Now the pipeline system should only worry about building and pushing images.
 We tried the `argocd-image-updater`, but experience issues connecting to _Docker Hub_ (as explained here: <link>).
-The `argo-image-updater`-project has been going on for at least 2 years, without reaching a stable state.
-So i will not consider this reliable option at the moment.
-The same tool exits in the FluxCD ecosystem [[source]](https://fluxcd.io/flux/components/image/imageupdateautomations/).
-The Flux automated image updater may function as intended, but since we went with the ArgoCD ecosystem it was not reasonable to try out the flux version in this limited time frame.
+The `argo-image-updater`-project has been going on for at least 2 years without reaching a stable state.
+So I will not consider this reliable option at the moment.
+The same tool exists in the FluxCD ecosystem [[source]](https://fluxcd.io/flux/components/image/imageupdateautomations/).
+The Flux automated image updater may function as intended, but since we went with the ArgoCD ecosystem, it was not reasonable to try out the flux version in this limited time frame.

-Overall we have only managed to make the deployment process more complex by switching to GitOps/ArgoCD, but at the same time we have gained the well known benefits of GitOps [[source](https://blog.mergify.com/gitops-the-game-changer/) and more?]
+Overall we have only managed to make the deployment process more complex by switching to GitOps/ArgoCD, but at the same time, we have gained the well-known benefits of GitOps [[source](https://blog.mergify.com/gitops-the-game-changer/) and more?]

 ## 9.2.
 Extra cost :white_check_mark:
-When using kubernetes as a control plane we are running an extra kubernetes cluster, which is not free.
-Since this setup entails that we run a `core-cluster` (which doesn't provide any direct customer value) it will naturally mean that we spend more money on cloud resources than if we didn't run a `core-cluster`.
+When using Kubernetes as a control plane, we are running an additional Kubernetes cluster, which is not free.
+Since this setup entails that we run a `core-cluster` (which does not provide any direct customer value), it will naturally mean that we spend more money on cloud resources than if I did not run a `core-cluster`.

 When running the demonstrated setup, more resources were required to run the `core-cluster` than the staging and production cluster combined.
-The ratio between the resources required by `core-cluster` and `workload-cluster`s, will depend on how much workload you run in production.
-But for my small examples the resources required by the `core-cluster` surpassed the other clusters combined, so if this setup would be adapted by a smaller company/team the economical aspect may be relevant.
+The ratio between the resources required by `core-cluster` and `app-cluster`s, will depend on how much workload you run in production.
+But for my small examples, the resources required by the `core-cluster` surpassed the other clusters combined, so if a smaller company/team would adopt this setup, the economic aspect may be relevant.

-For the `core-cluster` to be running properly in GCP without issues 3 nodes of type "e2-medium" were needed.
-On monthly basis this is only $73,38 (24.46 · 3) [[source](https://www.economize.cloud/resources/gcp/pricing/e2/e2-medium)] just for running the `core-cluster`.
-The size of the machines needed will ofc depend on how much shared infrstrcutre/how many control planes are running in the core cluster.
+For the `core-cluster` to run properly in GCP without issues, 3 nodes of type "e2-medium" were needed.
+Monthly, this is only $73,38 (24.46 · 3) [[source](https://www.economize.cloud/resources/gcp/pricing/e2/e2-medium)] just for running the `core-cluster`.
+The size of the machines needed will, of course, depend on how much shared infrastructure/how many control planes are running in the core cluster.

 Main point: Cost is something to keep in mind.

 ## 9.3.
 Not _everything_ can be check into code :white_check_mark:

 <!-- idea not possible -->
-When creating this project I wanted to have _everything_ declared in code, so I was spinning up everything from scratch with no prior setup.
+When creating this project, I wanted to have _everything_ declared in code, so I was spinning up everything from scratch with no prior setup.

 This was not possible (at least on GCP), because IP-addresses are dynamically assigned to resources unless you reserve the IP-addresses.
-If you create a kubernetes cluster on GCP it will provision a cluster for you and assign it a random available ip-address.
-This doesn't work well with my setup, since creating DNS-records with the GCP-crossplane-provider forces you to hardcode an IP-address into code.
-So in this implementation with GCP I needed to reserve 3 ip-addresses.
+If you create a Kubernetes cluster on GCP, it will provision a cluster for you and assign it a random available IP-address.
+This doesn't work well with my setup since creating DNS-records with the GCP-crossplane-provider forces you to hardcode an IP-address into code.
+So in this implementation with GCP I needed to reserve 3 IP-addresses.
 One for each Cluster running in GCP.

 <img src="images/ip-addresses.png" width="800" />

-Those 3 ip-addresses are hardcoded into all the DNS records YAML-files and in the Nginx Controllers deployed by ArgoCD.
-Nginx needs to know which reserved IP-address to use, otherwise it will just pick a random.
+Those 3 IP-addresses are hardcoded into all the DNS records YAML-files and in the Nginx, Controllers deployed by ArgoCD.
+Nginx needs to know which reserved IP-address to use, otherwise, it will just pick one at random.

 So to conclude.
-With GCP and Nginx you need to reserve ip-addresses beforehand, if you want rest of the system to be fully declared as code.
-If the DNS records was not needed, then the reserved ip-addresses and hardcode ip-addresses was not needed, and _everything_ could be be stored as code.
+With GCP and Nginx, you need to reserve IP-addresses beforehand if you want the rest of the system to be fully declared as code.
+If the DNS records were not needed, then the reserved IP-addresses and hardcode IP-addresses were not needed, and _everything_ could be stored as code.

 ## 9.4.
 Single surface area :white_check_mark:

 <!-- General issues with too many surface areas.  -->
 Running a business often requires many sets of logins to many different platforms and tools.
-Not all platforms/tools have a nice way of integration with each other, so often times emploeey have to juggle many different credentials.
-Given each employee a the correct amount of access rights can be a hassle.
-Very strict rules can result in slow development, because you constantly need to request access to new stuff should you need it.
-Very loose rules can result in security vulnerabilities because each employ have access to way more than they need (Violation of the Principle of least privilege).
+Not all platforms/tools have a nice way of integrating with each other, so oftentimes, employees have to juggle many different credentials.
+Given each employee, the correct amount of access rights can be a hassle.
+Very strict rules can result in slow development because you constantly need to request access to new stuff should you need it.
+Very loose rules can result in security vulnerabilities because each employee has access to way more than they need (A violation of the Principle of least privilege).

 <!-- Terraform -->
-Terraform on its own does not have has no concept of access control [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)] - You have to manage your access through credentials through the cloud provider.
+Terraform on its own does not have no concept of access control [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)] - You have to manage your access through credentials through the cloud provider.
 This works fine, but it is an extra set of credentials your organization has to manage for all your developers.

 <!-- Crossplane -->
-With tools like Crossplane the development teams does not even need to have (write) access to the cloud provider.
+With tools like Crossplane, the development teams do not even need to have (write) access to the cloud provider.
 All external resources could be managed through tools like crossplane.
 Crossplane would be the only entity with (write) access to the cloud providers.
 "The (cluster) administrator then uses the integrated Role Based Access Control (RBAC) to restrict what people can ask Crossplane to do on their behalf."[[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
-All your access control can be moved to ArgoCD/kubectl - making kubernetes the only surface requiring access control.
+All your access control can be moved to ArgoCD/kubectl - making Kubernetes the only surface requiring access control.
 This is also covered in Eficode's own article: ["Outgrowing Terraform and adopting control plane"](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes).

 <!-- ArgoCD -->
-If you want to take it one step further, ArgoCD could be the only entity with write-access to clusters - Enforcing that everything is version controlled (checked into git) and reviewed my multiple parties, before any change goes into production.
-With tools like ArgoCD the development teams or automated pipelines does not need to have (write) access to the production cluster.
-All kubernetes objects could be managed through tools like ArgoCD.
+Suppose you want to take it one step further.
+In that case, ArgoCD could be the only entity with write-access to clusters - Enforcing that everything is version controlled (checked into git) and reviewed by multiple parties before any change goes into production.
+With tools like ArgoCD, the development teams or automated pipelines do not need to have (write) access to the production cluster.
+All Kubernetes objects could be managed through tools like ArgoCD.

 <!-- wrap up -->
-Combining ArgoCD and Crossplane you can create a workflow where external resources and business logic is checked into git and only goes into production through PRs with multiple reviewers.
-How strict you want you permissions all depends on the policies and amount of trust in organization.
+Combining ArgoCD and Crossplane, you can create a workflow where external resources and business logic are checked into git and only goes into production through PRs with multiple reviewers.
+How strict you want your permissions all depends on the policies and amount of trust in the organization.
 This setup with Crossplane and ArgoCD makes it possible to create a system that is fairly restrictive.

  <!--
 > The only problem here is that ArgoCD does not delete `Applications` <!-- verify when deleted from git.
-ArgoCD simply does not track what changed between each commit, meaning that it does know what has been created or deleted - ArgoCD only know what the current state should be and nothing else.
+ArgoCD simply does not track what changed between each commit, meaning that it does know what has been created or deleted - ArgoCD only knows what the current state should be and nothing else.
 FluxCD is needed to solve this.
 FluxCD has the feature of _Garbage collection_ that detects when resources are removed from git and deletes them in the cluster [[source](https://fluxcd.io/flux/components/kustomize/kustomization/#garbage-collection)].
-So with ArgoCD this results in a manual task of deleting resources which the developer may not have access too.
+So with ArgoCD, this results in a manual task of deleting resources to which the developer may not have access to.
  -->